 BYLAWS

-These are of the Bylaws of Democrats Abroad UK, as approved by the Council of Democrats Abroad UK on February 1, 2020.
+Amendments proposed for 2022

 ARTICLE I – NAME

 Section 1.1 The name of this organization is Democrats Abroad UK.

 ARTICLE II.
 PURPOSES

 Section 2.1 The purpose of this organization is to advance the interests of the Democratic Party of the United States, maintain the Party's organization in the United Kingdom in order to provide its members with a vehicle for the conduct of its activities and support of its candidates, to represent the interests of the members of the Democratic Party who reside in the United Kingdom, and, when appropriate, represent the Democratic Party in the United Kingdom and its members.
 Democrats Abroad UK is the official body of the Democratic Party of the United States in the United Kingdom.